PanderMusubi/inkscape-open-symbols/README.md

 - [Github Octicons](https://github.com/primer/octicons/blob/master/LICENSE) = [MIT](https://opensource.org/licenses/MIT)
 - [Ubuntu Suru](http://bazaar.launchpad.net/~ubuntu-art-pkg/ubuntu-themes/trunk/view/525/COPYING) = [GPL v3+](https://www.gnu.org/licenses/gpl-3.0.en.html)
 - [Wheatherize](https://github.com/jlar0che): [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

+**Note: This repository contains multiple symbol sets with their own licenses.
+Using them requires you to be aware that you are subject to the license of the used symbol set.
+All symbol set licenses are listed in the README file and in their own file metadata.
+The LICENSE file refers to everything unrelated to the symbol sets.**

 ## How do I install Inkscape Open Symbols?